EOSChronicleProject/eos-chronicle/README.md

-## ZMQ exporter plugin

-`exp_zmq_plugin` is only supporting unidirectional mode.

-It feeds the JSON data to a ZMQ PUSH socket in the same fashion as the `zmq_plgin` for nodeos: each message starts with two native 32-bit integers indicating message type and options, and then JSON data follows.
-The message types are listed in `chronicle_msgtypes.h`.

 ## Websocket exporter plugin

-`exp_ws_plugin` exports the data to a websocket server, and it supports both unidirectional and bidirectional modes.
+`exp_ws_plugin` exports the data to a websocket server.

 The plugin connects to a specified websocket host and port and opens a binary stream.

+The plugin works in one of two possible modes:

-Each outgoing message is a JSON object with two keys: `msgtype` indicates the type of the message, and `data` contains the corresponding JSON object, such as transaction trace or table delta.
+In JSON mode (`exp-ws-bin-header=false`), each outgoing message is a JSON object with two keys: `msgtype` indicates the type of the message, and `data` contains the corresponding JSON object, such as transaction trace or table delta.

+In binary header mode (`exp-ws-bin-header=true`), the message format is similar to that used in `zmq-plugin` for nodeos: each message starts with two native 32-bit unsigned integers indicating message type and options, and the rest of the message is JSON data.
+Message type values are available in `chronicle_msgtypes.h` header file.
+The second integer, options, is currently always zero.

+The binary header mode increases the exporter performance by approximately 15%.

-In bidirectional mode, it expects that the server sends block number acknowledgements in text format, each number in an individual binary message.
+The exporter expects that the server sends back block number acknowledgements in text format, each number in an individual binary message.

 # Compiling

-Minimum requirements: Ubuntu 18.10, 3GB RAM
+Minimum requirements: Ubuntu 18.10, 3GB RAM.

+Earlier versions of Ubuntu have Boost library of incompatible versions, but it's possible to compile them from sources.
+Less than 3GB RAM will cause significant swapping during the compilation.

 ```
 sudo apt update && \
 sudo apt install -y git g++ cmake libboost-dev libboost-thread-dev libboost-test-dev \
  libboost-filesystem-dev libboost-date-time-dev libboost-system-dev libboost-iostreams-dev \
- libboost-program-options-dev libboost-locale-dev libssl-dev libgmp-dev pkg-config libzmq5-dev
+ libboost-program-options-dev libboost-locale-dev libssl-dev libgmp-dev

 mkdir build
 cd build